MailOnline/tap-github-issues/README.md

 - `-u` (or `--user`) - GitHub username.
 - `-p` (or `--pass`) - GitHub password.
 - `-r` (or `--remind`) - the number of days after which the reminder should be added to the issue (the default is 7 days).
+- `--severity` - add errors severity to the issues as labels (can be "error" or "warning")
 - `--dry` - generate report and list of changes to issues without making changes in GitHub